 Ever since the concept of a gay community was first thought of the issue of stereotyping has been high on the agenda.
 Who are gay men and, even though they have a label, can they actually be defined?
 Naturally, journalists will tend to take the easy way out by looking for a convenient opportunity to ascribe common characteristics to whole swathes of people who otherwise have nothing in common.
 In their hands we become little more than one-dimensional cartoons.

 So, which stereotype do you fit?
-Are you the self-obsessed queen in the Will and Grace mould, or are you the drug-addled, out-of-control dysfunctional from the … well, the world of certain pop singers?
+Are you the self-obsessed queen in the Will and Grace mold, or are you the drug-addled, out-of-control dysfunctional from the … well, the world of certain pop singers?
 Are you a screeching, limp-wristed nelly who can’t sit down without tightly crossing his legs?
 Or maybe you are just an ordinary bloke, doing a tiresomely repetitive job, trying to generate a wage and live a quiet life.
 Or maybe you are all or none of these things.

 The debate continues and was put centre stage again last month by Simon Fanshawe in a BBC3 programme The Trouble with Gay Men, which caused some controversy.
 In this programme Simon rehearsed the age-old arguments about what gay men are.
 In the accompanying article in The Guardian he said that gay activists and gay hedonists “still think it is enough to be gay in order to be good.
 I no longer do.
 And in this programme I set out to expose the fact that we gay men are living the lives of teenagers, still obsessed with sex, bodies, drugs, youth and being ‘gay’.”